Breastfeeding and medicines

 Dry skin can cause itching, redness, and it may crack.
 It can affect all areas of the body but most frequently the hands, inside the elbows and behind the knees.
 The breastfeeding Network discusses dry skin in their factsheet: Eczema and Breastfeeding – The Breastfeeding Network.
 Dry or damaged skin should be protected with frequent emollient use, the emollient guidance can be accessed on the dermatology page.
 Nipples can be protected with a little expressed breastmilk, or cream/ ointment such as petroleum jelly, when applied sparingly after a feed, there should be no residue, so the skin doesn’t become soggy and there is no need to wash off any remaining cream.

-Vitamin D should be taken for the duration of breastfeeding.
-Advise breastfeeding people to take Vitamin D 10 micrograms per day.
+Vitamin D should be taken for the duration of lactation.
+Advise breastfeeding and chestfeeding people to take Vitamin D 10 micrograms per day.
 PH56 Vitamin D: supplement use in specific population groups.
 Also suitable for self-care.

 The Department of Health recommends that: